bettyho0125/APAD_Project1/README.md

 5. A user can join an event if there is room
 ### 1.3 3.
 Operations
 Each of these are python functions you must write:
-1. Add a new user (admin only)
+1. Add a new user (admin only) -> Pei-Hsin
-2. Add a new venue (admin only)
+2. Add a new venue (admin only) -> Chetna
-3. Start an event (user or admin on behalf of a user)
+3. Start an event (user or admin on behalf of a user) -> Pei-Hsin
-4. Display timeslot availability at a venue
+4. Display timeslot availability at a venue -> Chetna
-5. Display all venues where a particular timeslot is available
+5. Display all venues where a particular timeslot is available -> Chetna
-6. List events at a venue given date/time
+6. List events at a venue given date/time -> Pei-Hsin
-7. User joins an event
+7. User joins an event -> Chetna
-9. Remove an event (admin only)
+8. Remove an event (admin only) -> Pei-Hsin
-...
-More to come
+9. checkAdmin -> Pei-Hsin
+10. CalculateTimeslots -> Chetna
+11. SingleVenueSingleTimeslotAvailability -> Chetna